vigneshsweekaran/vigneshsweekaran.github.io/docker/tutorials/Dockerfile/02-create-a-dokerfile-for-installing-openjdk15.md

-# Write a dockerfile for installing openjdk15 and build the image
+# How to write a dockerfile for installing openjdk15 and build the image

 ### Approach 1
 Downloading the openjdk 15 tar file from official website, untar the file , delete the downloaded tar file and set the path to java binary.